AmirAmber/Deep-Learning-course/README.md

 # Deep-Learning-course
-this is a repo for study, HW and final project
+this is a group repo for study, HW and final project